Guide

 poker

 The first step to playing poker is to learn the basics of the game.
-This includes understanding the different types of poker hands, the betting rules, and the game flow.
+This includes understanding the different types of poker hands, the rules, and the game flow.
 There are many resources available online and in libraries that can help you learn the basics of poker.

 Once you have a basic understanding of the game, you can start playing online or in a casino.
 If you are playing online, you will need to create an account with a poker site.
 Once you have created an account, you can start playing in free or real money games.